Financial Services

 As the City of Las Cruces has a responsibility to account for public funds and plan for the adequate funding of services provided to the public, the primary goal of Financial Services staff is to manage the financial affairs of the City and provide accurate and timely financial information in compliance with laws and regulations, governmental practices, and generally accepted accounting principles.

-The mission of the Financial Services Department is to provide accounting, cash management, purchasing, payment services, and payroll services to City departments and governmental agencies so they can efficiently and effectively deliver municipal service to their customers.
+The mission of the Financial Services Department is to provide accounting, cash management, purchasing, and payment services to City departments and governmental agencies so they can efficiently and effectively deliver municipal service to their customers.

 • Office of the Director – The Office of the Director line of business houses the Administration program.
 Its purpose is to provide leadership and oversight of all programs to ensure alignment with the overall direction, and the overall financial health, of the City.

-• Accounting and Financial Reporting – The purpose of the Accounting and Reporting line of business is comprised of the Accounting, Fixed Asset, and Payroll programs.
-Its purpose is to provide reporting, analytical and training services; the oversight and management of assets and auction services; and compensation services to City Council, City departments, and governmental agencies.
+• Accounting and Financial Reporting – The purpose of the Accounting and Financial Reporting line of business is comprised of the Accounting and Fixed Asset programs.
+Its purpose is to provide reporting, analytical and training services and oversight and management of assets

 • Procure to Pay – The Procure to Pay line of business is comprised of the Purchasing and Accounts Payable programs.
 Its purpose is to provide oversight and management of the procurement of goods and services to ensure that purchases are competitive and in compliance with all applicable rules and regulations; and provides timely compensation to vendors, City departments, and governmental agencies for goods and services received.